 This is an important question to ask since addressing this cart abandonment problem requires a thorough understanding of customer thinking.
 Referring to the Baymard Institute study again, it’s no big surprise that a majority (58.6%) of people that abandon items in their cart do so because they are “just browsing/not ready to buy.”

 This makes sense when you consider our price-conscious, “I-can-get-it-from-somewhere-else-for-cheaper” consumer mentality these days.
 Removing the “just browsing/not ready to buy” group, the remaining major reasons for not completing the checkout process were additional costs being too high (e.g. shipping), account creation required, a checkout process that was too long/complicated, the order total not easily calculable prior to completing the checkout process, website errors, not trusting the website with their credit card information, and delivery being too slow.

-Knowing these reasons why customers abandon their carts can help a business reflect on its own website shortcomings.
-For instance, with this knowledge a business might think about its own checkout process and realize that it is too long or asking the customer too many irrelevant questions.
+Knowing these reasons why customers abandon their carts can help a business reflect on their own website shortcomings.
+For instance, with this knowledge, a business might think about its own checkout process and realize that it is too long or asking the customer too many irrelevant questions.
 Remedying that singular problem could translate into a significant increase in sales for the business by simply reducing the rate of abandoned carts on their own website.
 Let’s do some simple math to tie it all together: Less Abandoned Carts = More Sales = More Do-Re-Mi.
 Sounds like #winning to me!